HasanTheSyrian/HasanTheSyrian/README.md

 # Hello, I'm Hasan

-#### I'm a Mechatronics Engineering student in İstanbul, Turkey.
+#### I'm a Mechatronics Engineer in İstanbul, Turkey.
 I'm interested in a multitude of things from building full-stack web applications to designing electrical circuits.

 #### My hobbies include playing the guitar and the YoYo.